 This first part deals with pencils, rulers (including scale rulers), squares, small drawing-boards, spacing or shape templates and other geometry tools.
 It also covers tools for weighing or dosing materials.

 This is the usual name for it now .. a very thin graphite stick or ‘lead’ housed in a mechanism which allows it to be advanced forward as it wears down, without the need for sharpening .. but I’ve also seen ‘automatic’ or ‘clutch’ pencil referred to, and in the UK the old-fashioned term ‘propelling pencil’ is still sometimes used.
-Some luxury versions can be expensive, but others are as cheap as £4-5 for a pack of 10.
+Some luxury versions can be expensive, but others are as cheap as a couple of £s for a pack of 10.
 These more general-purpose ones most often have a 0.7mm lead with a standard ‘HB’ hardness and it’s also usually possible to refill them.

 It is essential to use one of these for fine-scale work, to make a consistently even, fine line when marking-out for cutting etc. But this doesn’t need to be an expensive one .. the cut-price ones from supermarkets will do almost as well.
 I personally prefer to use a special type though which takes a 0.3mm ‘H’ lead, finer and harder than the usual ones, which gives better accuracy.
 But I always try to keep this at home, and use other cheaper ones out-and-about or for other general-purposes because pencils are notoriously easy to lose!

 Ryman £2.99 for pack of 4 Zebra 0.5mm lead; Rotring Tikky 0.5mm £4.79; Zebra Drafix 0.3mm (not found 2017)